DigitalPublishingToolkit/Money-Lab-Reader/md/3_2-Weber.md

-economy in the 1990s.[^11] In a political crisis concerning the state budget in 2009, even the state of California resorted to issuing IOUs to meet its short-term financial obligations for a few months.[^12] In the recent crisis of 2008 –which in many ways was compared to the Great Depression – policy makers in most industrialized countries took measures to prevent deflation and breakdown of the financial infrastructure comparable to the 1930s.
+economy in the 1990s.[^11] In a political crisis concerning the state budget in 2009, even the state of California resorted to issuing IOUs to meet its short-term financial obligations for a few months.[^12] In the recent crisis of 2008 – which in many ways was compared to the Great Depression – policy makers in most industrialized countries took measures to prevent deflation and breakdown of the financial infrastructure comparable to the 1930s.
 In some countries though, policy